 - While you don't need to be familiar with ancient/medieval Middle Eastern art and Islamic theology to enjoy My Name Is Red, it doesn't hurt.
 On the other hand, the neophyte reader gets several college courses worth of information on the subjects, wrapped up in a fascinating set of narratives.

-- There's a pretty subtle one in Lovely Assistant by Geoph Essex.
+- Lovely Assistant by Geoph Essex.
 The few Angels of Death whose names we learn (besides Jenny) are Caravel, Ketch, Curach, Pauzok, and Voitas.
 If you know boats or the right languages, the shout out to The Ferryman guiding the dead to the afterlife is a fun bonus.

 - The main character of the obscure children's book Sleepers, Wake by Paul Samuel Jacobs states that his favorite organ piece is Bach's Sleepers, Wake, an alternate name of the chorale prelude Wachet auf, ruft uns die Stimme (BWV 645).
 Obviously, the intended audience of the book would not know what Jacobs is talking about.
 Even most parents wouldn't know about the piece because of how obscure Bach's chorale preludes are to the general public.

 - The Genius Bonuses are practically nonstop in Catherynne M. Valente's The Orphan's Tales.
 Valente was a medievalist scholar, and a little research into monsters and mythology of the medieval period will reveal how many creatures she borrowed from pre-existing stories.
 Like African cyclops that are at war with griffins, dog-headed men, people with one giant foot, goldfish that can turn into dragons if they swim over a waterfall (Japanese myth, along with polite kappas and fox-women), even huldras.
 Yes, one-third girl, one-third cow, one-third tree?
 Authentic Germanic myth!